danzin/image-app/README.md

  - **Additional API Endpoints:**
     Further expansion of administrative, notification, and real-time features.
  - **Dockerization** - Done ✅
-     - TODO: Implement defaulting to local storage for images and local MongoDB instance so the app is self-contained and can be easily used with docker without 3rd party credentials.
+   - The app uses local storage when Cloudinary credentials are not set in the .env file.
  - **Polishing the frontend**:
     So far the backend has been my primary focus and frontend has been falling behind.
  - **Full monitoring suite**